paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 * Presentation of the pros and cons of the design solution, and
 * Identification of the technical and programmatic risks.

-The reliability prediction is an important part of the trade-off studies and could be applied to support system engineering, subsystem engineering and equipment level design engineering.
+The reliability prediction is an important part of the trade-off studies and could be applied to support {term}`system engineering <System engineering>`, subsystem engineering and equipment level design engineering.
 It provides a quantitative assessment of alternative design solutions regarding the achievement of reliability requirements.
-In the trade-off study, a sensitivity analysis can support system engineering through quantifying how reliability on system level changes if certain parameters change.
+In the trade-off study, a sensitivity analysis can support {term}`system engineering <System engineering>` through quantifying how reliability on system level changes if certain parameters change.
 Importance measures (see {numref}`sec_sys_handbook`) could be used to perform such a sensitivity analysis.
 Furthermore, the reliability prediction for the trade-off should identify the equipment failure modes that significantly impact the system reliability.
 If the correlation between equipment failure modes and system reliability can be established, the aim of system reliability improvement is to eliminate or significantly reduced these failure modes by improving equipment quality or reconfiguring the system architecture.
 Different design concepts may cause different types of failure modes.
 The system designers should be aware of the underlying failure causes to achieve a robust design.
 To achieve the desired quality, the development process should be accompanied by an appropriate quality assurance procedure, see e.g. {cite:t}`methodo-ECSS-Q-ST-10C`.

 (methodo_5_4_4)=
 ### Reliability requirement verification for compliance demonstration